 3. Justice and Truth

-1. The Oneness of Essence
+1. The Unity of Being

 2. The Distinction of Persons